pandruszkow/SysadminStuff/README.md

+🚩 Update schedule: irregular, but ongoing.
+I occasionally add interesting tips in batches and then cease activity for a bit, so feel free to star and check in every few months.

 # SysadminStuff
 - Configuration guides/checklist on setting up a new work machine
 - A comprehensive .gitignore file that may give you some inspiration (check out the command aliases)